 Itsy bitsy cupcakes are much loved in this house.
 They are perfect for little hands and dramatically reduce the waste.
 I think we all know a child that takes a bite out of a normal size cupcake and then abandons it!
 Or who just eats the icing and leaves the cupcake.

 They are also great for people who only want a teeny taste and don’t want a whopper cupcake.
 I use a mini cupcake tin from Wilton.
 I got mine on offer ages ago in HomeStore & More but they can often be found in TKMAXX.
-You do need to buy mini cupcake cases to use, I like the PME brand ones – which are often in stock in Decobake or Inspiring Ideas in Blanchardstown Shopping Centre.
-I’m pretty sure Amazon and online shops would have them too.
+You do need to buy mini cupcake cases to use, I like the PME brand ones – which are often in stock in Decobake in Dublin city centre.
+I’m sure Amazon and online shops would have them too.

 Recipe and tips below